 If tectia is specified (or the keyword is missing from the configuration), the Tectia Certificate Validator (ssh-certd) is used for validating client host certificates.
-The host certificates must be issued by a trusted certification authority defined in the HOSTCA, HOSTCAEKPROVIDER, OF HOSTCAEKPROVIDER Keyword of ssh\certd\config.
+The host certificates must be issued by a trusted certification authority defined in the HostCA, HostCAEkProvider, or HostCAEkProviderNoCRLs keyword of ssh_certd_config.

 If both values are specified, the RACF/SAF validation is performed first and after that the Tectia validation.
 The host certificates must be found in a trusted key ring defined by the KnownHostsEkProvider keyword.
-Also the CA certificate of the issuing certification authority must be found in a trusted key ring defined by the HostCAEkProvider or HostCAEkProviderNoCRLs keyword of ssh\certd\config.
+Also the CA certificate of the issuing certification authority must be found in a trusted key ring defined by the HostCAEkProvider or HostCAEkProviderNoCRLs keyword of ssh_certd_config.

 Several of the following steps are marked either as SAF validation or Tectia validation.
 These steps are alternatives depending on the value of AuthHostbased.Cert.ValidationMethods.
-If saf, tectia is selected, both sets of steps need to be completed.
+If saf,tectia is selected, both sets of steps need to be completed.